"Sustainable and cost effective ecologically designed lamp activated by water and salt."

 Co-Founder & Chief Executive Officer

 Engr.
-Aisa Mijeno is currently a faculty member of Engineering at De La Salle University — Lipa.
-Being a member of Greenpeace Philippines, she has traveled many places promoting environmental campaigns.
+Aisa Mijeno is a faculty member of Engineering and Innovation Labs Director at De La Salle University — Lipa.
+Being a member of Greenpeace PH, she has traveled many places promoting environmental campaigns.
 She also loves hiking which brought her to the majestic mountains of Kalinga where it all began.
-The product concept was formed after living with the natives of the Butbut tribe for days relying only on kerosene lamps and moonlight to do evening chores.
+The product concept was formed after living with the natives of the Butbut tribe for days relying only on kerosene lamps to do evening chores.

 Her interests vary from astronomy to classical music to embedded systems and electrochemistry.